We have to reduce our meat consumption if we are to meet the climate targets.

 Axfoundation started by looking at the most commonly used meat in Sweden, minced meat, in order to increase the consumption and cultivation of legumes, and at the same time decrease the consumption of non-sustainably produced meat.
 We wanted to make it easier for families to find a sustainable, tasty and nutritious alternative to minced meat for everything; sauce Bolognese, lasagna, meatballs and tacos.
 The idea was born to produce a mince containing Swedish legumes instead of soy.

 Swedish Minced Legumes – with Swedish beans instead of soy.

 Axfoundation started to test cultivating sweet lupine at Torsåker farm in 2017.

 Axfoundation started tests, growing sweet lupine in different cultivating systems at Torsåker farm during the 2017 growing season.
 The result was better than expected with both a high yield and a lupine bean with high protein content.

-We identified and tested two more legumes, apart from the sweet lupine, that are especially interesting as food; broad beans and field peas.
+We identified and tested two more legumes, apart from the sweet lupine, that are especially interesting as food; broad beans and grey peas.
 The broad bean is today mainly used as animal feed, but is closely related to the fava bean which is an excellent food product.
-The field pea has historically been a staple for northerners, but has been phased out as the yellow and green pea was refined and gave better yields.
+The grey pea has historically been a staple for northerners, but has been phased out as the yellow and green pea was refined and gave better yields.

 The legumes that had been cultivated as a test at Torsåker farm were evaluated for taste and nutritional composition.
 Based on the results, we started a small-scale product development focusing on formulating a legume mince with as many uses as minced meat.

 “Our ambition with Swedish Minced Legumes is to contribute to an increased cultivation of legumes and a decreased consumption of non-sustainably produced meat.”